 10. Warby Parker Glasses: Humor plays a major role in content marketing and this live action explainer video acknowledges this fact with its awkward brand of humor.
 It builds interest in the product while explaining it simultaneously.

-11. Google Play Music: Like everything Google does, this animated explainer video is funky, flashy and full of innovation.
+11. Google Play Music: Like everything Google does, this great animated explainer video is funky, flashy and full of innovation.
 It uses some offbeat visuals which look stunning.

-13. SafeDrive: In this animated explainer video, SafeDrive shows the problems with texting while driving and then explains how their product solves this problem with the use of a 3D styled animation.
+13. SafeDrive: In this great animated explainer video, SafeDrive shows the problems with texting while driving and then explains how their product solves this problem with the use of a 3D styled animation.